Image ALT {ALT}

 • Rinse under cool running water for 30 seconds to 1 minute

-• Gently rub with your hands or a produce brush—even for items you plan to peel, like melons or citrus
+• Gently rub the surface with your hands or use a produce brush, including for items you plan to peel later, such as melons or citrus fruits

 Match Water Temperature